FlutterFlow/flutterflow-documentation/docs/resources/control-flow/backend-logic/api/rest-api.md

 ## API response (JSON) to/from Data Type

 Converting between API Response (JSON) and Data Types is often referred to as JSON deserialization and serialization.
-It allows you to convert JSON data from an API response into a [custom Data Type](/data-and-backend/custom-data-types) when you receive it.
+It allows you to convert JSON data from an API response into a [**Custom Data Type**](../../../data-representation/custom-data-types.md) when you receive it.
 Also, it enables you to convert your custom Data Type back into JSON when sending data in an API request.

 :::info
 This is a more robust and maintainable way to work with JSON data in your app.
-It reduces complexity and potential errors (e.g., typos) compared to manually navigating [JSON paths](/data-and-backend/api-calls/api-calls-101#json-path).
+It reduces complexity and potential errors (e.g., typos) compared to manually navigating [JSON paths](#json-path).
 :::

 ### Create custom Data Type matching to JSON structure

-First, [create a Data Type](/data-and-backend/custom-data-types#creating-custom-data-type) with the same structure as your API response.
+First, [create a Data Type](../../../data-representation/custom-data-types.md#creating-custom-data-type) with the same structure as your API response.
 Here's what the sample JSON response looks like after mapping it into a custom Data Type.

 <figure>